ID Required To Vote

 Two Pieces of Identification

 When showing two pieces of ID, ensure that both contain your full name and that one piece shows your current physical address.
+Over 50 different types of identification can be presented to vote, expand the list below to view all the options.

 Vouching